 In this paper we have analyzed the state of research data in mathematics with a focus on the instantiation of the general FAIR principles to mathematical data.
 We surveyed mathematical datasets, classified current practices of publishing and sharing them, and discussed the specific difficulties for FAIR practices.

-In summary we found that realizing FAIR mathematical data is difficult, much more so than for other disciplines.
-This is because mathematical data are inherently complex, so much so that datasets can only be understood (both by humans or machines) if their semantics is not only evident but itself suitable for automated processing.
+In summary we found that realizing FAIR mathematical data is very difficult, much more so than for other disciplines.
+This is because mathematical data is inherently complex, so much so that datasets can only be understood (both by humans or machines) if their semantics is not only evident but itself suitable for automated processing.
 Thus, the accessibility of the mathematical meaning of the data in all its depth becomes a prerequisite to any strong infrastructure for FAIR mathematical data.

 Based on these observations, we developed the concept of Deep FAIR research data in mathematics.
-As a first step towards developing a Deep FAIR-enabling standard for mathematical datasets, we focused on tabular datasets.
-We presented the prototypical MathDataHub system that lets mathematicians integrate a dataset by specifying its semantics using a central knowledge and codec collection.
-We hope that MathDataHub also helps alleviate the problem of disappearing datasets: Many datasets are created in the scope of small, underfunded or unfunded research projects, often by junior researchers or PhD students, and are often abandoned when developer change research areas or pursue a non-academic career.
-Collecting them sustainably e.g. in a system like MathDataHub is only viable for Deep FAIR datasets.
+As a first step towards developing a Deep FAIR-enabling standard for mathematical datasets, we focused on relational datasets We presented the prototypical MathDataHub system that lets mathematicians integrate a dataset by specifying its semantics using a central knowledge and codec collection.
+We hope that MathDataHub also helps alleviate the problem of disappearing datasets: Many datasets are created in the scope of small, underfunded or unfunded research projects, often by junior researchers or PhD students, and are often abandoned when developer change research areas or pursue a nonacademic career.